ktkiiski/pistejaska/README.md

 - dropbown type for GameMiscFieldDefinition
 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
-- support for determining winner on tie situations (tie breaker)

 ## Known issues